Web Design for SEO: 14 Dos and Don’ts

 9. Add Internal Links

 Internal links are like a roadmap for visitors and search engines, helping everyone explore your site and find related content.
+They also help search engines understand how your site is organized, how your pages relate to each other, and which pages are most important.

-SEO Design Don’ts for Better Rankings
+SEO Design ‘Don’ts’ for Better Rankings

-1. Do Go Overboard with Color
+1. Do Not Go Overboard with Color

 3. Don’t Overload Pages with Text